Fanhuaji/Sublime-Fanhuaji/messages/update_message.md

 Fanhuaji has been updated.
 To see the changelog, visit Preferences » Package Settings » Fanhuaji » Changelog

-## 1.3.0
+## 1.3.1

-- fix: temporarily always use Python 3.3
+- fix: typing dependency for ST 4